Tamuna Museridze

-Tamar (or Tamuna) Museridze (born 1980s) is a Georgian journalist who discovered that a large number of Georgian babies were stolen from new mothers.
-She founded an organisation where thousands are trying to see these children reunited.
-She has been honoured by her country and the BBC for founding the Vedzeb organisation.
+Tamar (or Tamuna) Museridze (თამარ მუსერიძე; born 10 October 1980Year.
+(22 September 1980)) is a Georgian journalist who discovered that a large number of Georgian babies were stolen from new mothers.
+She founded an organization where thousands are trying to see these children reunited.
+She has been honored by her country and the BBC for founding the "Vedzeb" organisation.

 Life

 Museridze was born in about 1984.
 She went to work for the Georgian television company when she was eighteen.
 She was surprised at the age of 31 when she discovered that her parents were not her biological mother and father as she discovered that she was adopted.
 She had discovered this when she found errors on her own birth certificate as she sorted through her (de facto) mother's belongings after her death.

 Museridze had founded the organisation "Looking For" (Vedzeb) after finding out that a large number of babies were stolen from new mothers.
 The nurses and doctors told the parents that the baby had died, but actually the baby was sold to other parents for them to adopt.
 The babies were sold for an amount equal to an average yearly wage.
-Her organisation is credited with reuniting hundreds of families but as of 2023 she had not found her own biological family, An example was Irma Dvalishvili who in 1990 gave birth to twins who were said to be fine, but the next day she was told that one of them had died.
-It was only after they insisted that a body was returned to the parents but they assumed that this was the dead twin.
+Her organisation is credited with reuniting hundreds of families, but as of 2023 she had not found her own biological family.
+An example was Irma Dvalishvili who in 1990 gave birth to twins who were said to be fine, but the next day she was told that one of them had died.
+It was only after they insisted that a body was returned to the parents, but they assumed that this was the dead twin.
 The surviving twin, Mariam Kobelashvili, became suspicious when she found that the birth and the death of her twin had never been recorded.
 The hospital said that it had destroyed all the old records.
 In 2022, she was posting pictures of herself on social media, at different ages, in the hope of finding her lost sister.